-In order for an HIV positive candidate to appear on a match run for an organ from a HIV positive donorkidneys or livers, the transplant hospital must complete a two-person reporting and verification process.
-This process must include two different individuals who each make an independent report to the OPTN/UNOS Contractor that the candidate is willing to accept an HIV positive organ as part of a research protocol.

-Transplant hospitals must notify the OPTN/UNOS Contractor if it is no longer participating in an IRB approved research protocol that meets the requirements in the OPTN/UNOS Final Rule regarding the recovery and transplantation of organs from HIV positive individuals.

-The OPTN/UNOS Contractor may release to the public the names of members participating in this variance.
+- verification process.
+This process must include two different individuals who each make an independent report to the OPTN Contractor that the candidate is willing to accept an HIV positive organ as part of a research protocol. - Transplant hospitals must notify the OPTN Contractor if it is no longer participating in an IRB approved research protocol that meets the requirements in the OPTN Final Rule regarding the recovery and transplantation of organs from HIV positive individuals. - The OPTN Contractor may release to the public the names of members participating in this variance.

-16.6 Extra Vessels Transplant and Storage{ XE "Vessel Recovery, Transplant, and Storage" }

-16.6.A Extra Vessels Use and Sharing
+9116.6 Extra Vessels Transplant and Storage9216.6.AExtra Vessels Use and Sharing

 Extra vessels must only be used for organ transplantation or modification of an organ transplant.

-Transplant hospitals may share deceased donor extra vessels with other transplant hospitalsunless storage is prohibited by Policy 16.6.B: Extra Vessels Storage.
+Transplant hospitals may share deceased donor extra vessels with other transplant hospitals. unless storage is prohibited by Policy 16.6.B: Extra Vessels Storage.
 Extra vessels from a living donor must only be used for transplant or modification of an organ transplant for the original intended recipient and must not be shared.
 Extra vessels from a HIV positive donor must only be used for transplant for the original intended recipient.